The High Road (JoJo album)

 The High Road is the second studio album by American singer JoJo, released on October 17, 2006, by Da Family Entertainment, Blackground Records, and Universal Records.

-Recording sessions for the album took place between late 2005 and mid-2006 in California, New York City, Miami, and Atlanta.
-Several special editions of the album were marketed in different countries, ranging from five bonus tracks that were being used for different international countries’ version of the album or for specific physical outlets, with one of the tracks being “Leave (Get Out)”, her debut single from her first album.
+Recording sessions for the album took place between late 2005 and mid-2006 in California, New York City, Miami, and Atlanta, following JoJo's completion of filming Aquamarine and RV.
+While recording the album, JoJo worked with producers Scott Storch, Sean Garrett, Swizz Beatz, Josh Alexander, Billy Steinberg, Vincent Herbert, J.R.
+Rotem, Beau Dozier and Ryan Leslie among others.
 JoJo co-wrote two out of the 17 tracks from the album.

-Recording sessions for the album began after JoJo completed filming Aquamarine, with over 30 songs being recorded for the album.
-While recording the album, JoJo worked with many producers, such as Scott Storch, Sean Garrett, Swizz Beatz, Josh Alexander, Billy Steinberg, Vincent Herbert, J.R.
-Rotem, Beau Dozier and Ryan Leslie as well as others, to handle production for the album.
-Amongst those included is a track titled "Anything", which heavily samples Toto's 1982 song "Africa".
-Lyrical themes involve relationships, young love, break-ups, forgiveness, self-acceptance, and faith.
-It features an eclectic array of styles, such as pop, alternative rock, and hip hop soul.

-The High Road was promoted through various televised and festival appearances as an official tour never eventuated.
-The album was also preceded by the release of the lead single, a Billy Steinberg and Josh Alexander production called "Too Little Too Late", becoming JoJo's best-selling single to date on the Billboard Hot 100.
-It broke the record for the biggest jump into the top three on the Billboard Hot 100, moving from number 66 to number three in one week, while also reaching the top 10 in Australia, Ireland, New Zealand, and the UK.
+The High Road was preceded by the release of the lead single "Too Little Too Late" which became JoJo's best-performing single on the Billboard Hot 100.
+It broke the record for the biggest jump into the top three on the Billboard Hot 100, moving from number 66 to number three in one week, and also reached the top 10 in Australia, Ireland, New Zealand, and the UK.
 The second single, "How to Touch a Girl", was released on November 14, 2006, and failed to impact charts in the US.
 "Anything" was released as the album's third and final single on March 20, 2007, reaching number 18 in Ireland and number 21 in the UK.

 Upon its release, the album received generally favorable reviews from music critics, many noting that the album showed more confidence while slower tracks helped showcase JoJo's "superb vocal abilities".
 The High Road debuted at number three on the Billboard 200 with 108,000 copies sold in its first week.
 It also peaked at number 12 on the Canadian Albums Chart and at number 24 on the UK Albums Chart.
 The album received gold certifications in the United States, Canada, and the United Kingdom, and as of December 2018, it had sold three million copies worldwide.

-Re-recorded versions of JoJo and The High Road were released on December 21, 2018.

-On August 5, 2021, Blackground Records announced on Twitter that the original versions of JoJo and The High Road would be available on streaming services on September 24, 2021.
+Citing the album's unavailability on streaming services, JoJo released a re-recorded version of The High Road on December 21, 2018.
+On September 24, 2021, Blackground Records released the original version of The High Road to streaming services and digital platforms.